ThePillenwerfer/Mate-Classic-Icons/README.md

-# Classic Windows Icons for the Mate Desktop
+# Classic Icons for the Mate Desktop

 This version downloaded from https://github.com/B00merang-Artwork/Windows-XP in June 2019 and slightly modified so that different document and image types show with different icons.
 A few other icons have been added, changed or reassigned.